yuriyyakym/awai/docs/docs/family-state.md

 :::note
 Notice how `_namesStates` is ignored in selector predicate.
 In this example this argument is added only for clarity, that this argument is passed by selector.
-It is a recommended to access node via `getNode` method, since it is safer in case if node does not exists yet.
+It is recommended to access node via `getNode` method, since it is safer in case if node does not exists yet.
 :::